scality/Zenko/docs/docsource/installation/upgrade/upgrade_zenko.rst

      $ helm3 2to3 move config --dry-run
      $ helm3 2to3 move config

-  After the Helm 3 configuration is complete you can convert your existing release with the following steps.
+#.
+After Helm 3 configuration is complete, convert the existing
+    deployment with the following steps:

   ::